What are Push Notifications and How do they work

 How Do Push Notifications Work?

-Operating System Push Notification Service (OSPNS)
+What Is the Operating System Push Notification Service?

-Step-by-Step Push Notification Process
+What Is the Step-by-Step Push Notification Process?

 • 2009: The Launch of Apple Push Notification Services (APNs): Apple introduced APNs as the first official push notification system, allowing iOS apps to send real-time alerts to users’ devices.